citizennet/purescript-halogen-select/readme.md

 # Design Principles

 The library provides essential behaviors for selection user interfaces as a group of Halogen components.
 But you won't find a single render function in the code.
-Instead, with the help of a few `getProps` helpers, you can write your HTML rendering however you'd like.
+Instead, with the help of a few `setProps` helpers, you can write your HTML rendering however you'd like.
 You can freely include your own queries and the library will return them to be run.
 You can even use any data you want from your parent state in your render functions.
 The library manages user interaction, state, accessibility, and logic; you are responsible for rendering HTML depending on that state.

 1. Provide behaviors, not styles
 Developers should be able to style and display dropdowns and typeaheads however they would like, rather than be forced to use particular CSS classes or re-implement the component with their HTML.
 This is accomplished with augmented render functions as described below.
 We provide the machinery; you provide the HTML and styles.